 2. Less sprung mattress options

 Memory foam is all very à la mode, but what if you want a good old fashioned mattress with coils and edge support?
 Although it’s still totally possible to find a bed in a box mattress with all this to offer, especially hybrid mattresses that use a combination of springs and foam, they are a little less common.
 Why?
-Well, reinforced edge support and firm springs don’t exactly fold as easily into a box or packaging, so you may be better off going for the best Saatva mattress deals and getting their fancy “white glove delivery” as standard.
+Well, reinforced edge support and firm springs don’t exactly fold as easily into a box or packaging, so you may be better off going for a Saatva mattress discount and getting their fancy “white glove delivery” as standard.
 After all, just because your mattress delivery doesn’t come in a box, doesn’t mean you have to be the one to carry it into your home!

 Having said all that, many sleep brands are working hard to design mattresses with good edge support, so we do expect to see more of this on future releases.